spike-project/spike/README.md

 ### source and dependencies
 The SPIKE source is available at https://github.com/spike-project/spike

-SPIKE is written in pure Python, and relies on several external libraries:
+SPIKE is written in pure Python, currently requires version 3.12 or higher and relies on several external libraries:

 - matplotlib
 - numpy
 - scipy
 - tables
 - pandas
+- threadpoolctl

+The interactive tools depend on
+- jupyter
+- ipympl

-It is compatible and fully tested with python 3.7 and 3.10
+It is compatible and fully tested with python 3.12

 ### developping for SPIKE
 check [Here](DevelopmentGuide.md)

 # 4/ Citing SPIKE
 If you happen to use SPIKE successfully for your research, please cite it, and refer to this site, as well as the following possible references :

 - **Main Reference**: first publication of the program itself - *rejected from Anal.
 Chem. with no real critics except that Reviewer 1 said "too much NMR", Reviewer 2 said "too much MS", !! so I decided to let it on ArXiV*)
     1. Chiron L., Coutouly M-A., Starck J-P., Rolando C., Delsuc M-A. SPIKE a Processing Software dedicated to Fourier Spectroscopies   https://arxiv.org/abs/1608.06777 (2016)

+Some tools have their own references :

+- **urQRd** denoising

+- its improvement **SANE**

+- **PALMA** for DOSY processing by ILT

-Other references are also related
+Other references are also related :

 - The renewal of Gifa:
     2. Delsuc M-A. "Gifa V.4: A complete package for NMR data set processing" (2020) https://doi.org/10.5281/zenodo.3904595
 - presentation of the automation possibilities in NMR